Dufuna-CodeCamp/Dufuna-CodeCamp19/README.md

 # Task so far

-I created a folder with my full name in the submissions folder I Created a subfolder named uxDesign in it I added my Dufuna uxDesign task which are
+I created a folder with my full name in the submissions folder, I created a subfolder named uxDesign in it and I added my Dufuna uxDesign tasks which are
 - User Story
 - Process flow
 - uxDesign